Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Adaptive training for probability flow ODE-based residual

-To solve the high-dimensional FP equation efficiently, we adopt the probability flow formulation established in Section \ref{subsec:PF-ODE}.
-Instead of solving the second-order PDE directly, our goal is to construct a CNF model $\bm u_\theta(\bm x,t)$ that satisfies the governing equation of the deterministic PF-ODE.

-Given the drift function $\bm f(\bm x,t)$ and the diffusion function $\bm G(\bm x,t)$ from the original SDE Eq.\eqref{eq:original SDE}, the theoretical target velocity field $\bm v_t(\bm x)$ required to transport the probability mass consistently with the FP equation is derived as:
+Instead of directly solving the original FP equation \eqref{eq:main FPE} (a second-order PDE), our goal is to construct a flow-based model that satisfies the PF-ODE \eqref{eq:PF_ODE_general}, which is a first-order ODE.
+Given the drift coefficient $\bm f(\bm x,t)$ and the diffusion coefficient $\bm G(\bm x,t)$ from the original SDE \eqref{eq:original SDE}, the theoretical target velocity field $\bm v_t(\bm x)$ required to transport the probability mass consistently with the FP equation is defined as